adaltas/node-csv/src/index.coffee.md

         isRowDelimiter = (@options.rowDelimiter and chars.substr(i, @options.rowDelimiter.length) is @options.rowDelimiter)
         # Set the commenting flag
         wasCommenting = false
-        if not @commenting and not @quoting and char is @options.comment
+        if not @commenting and not @quoting and @options.comment and chars.substr(i, @options.comment.length) is @options.comment
           @commenting = true
         else if @commenting and isRowDelimiter
           wasCommenting = true